-Explore our 8 hectare forest reserve with its many birds, varied walks, seats and gardens, gloworm grotto, owl trail, moss garden, picnic areas as well as the historic Tawanui railway station.
+Explore our 8 hectare forest reserve with its many birds, varied walks, seats and gardens, glow-worm grotto, owl trail, moss garden, picnic areas as well as the historic Tawanui railway station.

-In keeping with our respect and love of nature, our cottages are named for native birds, Riroriro (Grey warbler); Korimako (Bellbird); Kahu (Hawk); Karearea (Falcon)
+In keeping with our respect and love of nature, our cottages are named after native birds, Riroriro (Grey warbler); Korimako (Bellbird); Kahu (Hawk); Karearea (Falcon)

 Mohua Park offers you a unique opportunity to really "get away from it all."